John French, 1st Earl of Ypres: Deployment of the New Armies

-French had hoped to incorporate the Belgian Army into the BEF, but the King of the Belgians vetoed this (2 January).
-French instead demanded that the New Armies be sent out as battalions and incorporated into existing units (perhaps with battalions combining to form regiments like in continental armies).
+French had hoped to incorporate the Belgian Army into the BEF, but Albert I of Belgium vetoed this.
+French instead demanded that the New Armies be incorporated into existing units.
 All the senior commanders agreed that to have the New Armies fighting under their own inexperienced division and corps staff would be folly.

-French was further irritated by an "incomprehensible" letter from Kitchener (2 January) stating that no more troops should remain on the Western Front than were necessary to hold the line, and seeking GHQ's views as to which other theatres British troops should be redeployed.
-French replied that given sufficient resources he could break the German front, that to attack Turkey would be "to play the German game" and that he preferred an advance into Serbia via Salonika, or preferably an attack to clear the Belgian Coast, and that if Russia collapsed the government would have no choice but to send all available troops to France.
+French was further irritated by an "incomprehensible" letter from Kitchener stating that no more troops should remain on the Western Front than were necessary to hold the line, and seeking GHQ's views as to which other theatres British troops should be redeployed.
+French replied that given sufficient resources he could break the German front, that to attack the Ottoman Empire would be "to play the German game" and that he preferred an advance into Serbia via Salonika, or preferably an attack to clear the Belgian Coast, and that if Russia collapsed the government would have no choice but to send all available troops to France.
 French also had Murray hand-deliver a copy of this letter to the Prime Minister, earning French a rebuke from Kitchener for not using the normal channels of communication.

-The War Council (7–8 January) discussed French's demand that 50 Territorial or New Army battalions be sent to France, but in the face of Kitchener's strong opposition it was agreed instead to examine the possibilities of other fronts.
-French, having sent Wilson and Murray on ahead to raise support, himself lobbied the War Council (13 January), informing them that he was stockpiling ammunition, expected only 5,000–8,000 casualties in his forthcoming offensive, and that the Germans were short of manpower and would have reached the end of their resources by November 1915.
+The War Council discussed French's demand that 50 battalions be sent to France, but in the face of Kitchener's strong opposition it was agreed instead to consider other fronts.
+French, having sent Wilson and Murray ahead to raise support, himself lobbied the War Council (13 January), informing them that he expected only 5,000–8,000 casualties in his forthcoming offensive, and that the Germans were short of manpower and would have reached the end of their resources by November 1915.
 Although he expected Joffre's offensives in 1915 to be successful, he "relied on the Russians to finish the business".
 Kitchener agreed, but the War Council was then swayed by Churchill arguing for an attack on the Dardanelles, and it was agreed to send French only two Territorial Divisions by mid-February.

-The mooted Flanders Offensive was then cancelled altogether after further lobbying of Kitchener by Joffre and Millerand, who visited England especially to demand that the BEF instead take over more French line.
-Sir John agreed (15 January), as soon as he was reinforced, to relieve two French corps north of Ypres to allow Joffre to build up French reserves for his own offensive.
-Murray was sent off sick for a month (24 January) and French demanded his resignation, despite Murray insisting that he only needed to take a few days off.
+The mooted Flanders Offensive was then cancelled altogether after further lobbying of Kitchener by Joffre and Millerand.
+Sir John agreed to relieve two French corps north of Ypres to allow Joffre to build up French reserves for his own offensive.
+Murray was sent off sick for a month (24 January) and French demanded his resignation.
 Robertson replaced him.